starry-clouds/nami-bot-assets/legal/PRIVACY_POLICY.md

 - Diagnose errors and improve reliability.

 ## 4. Legal Basis (where applicable)
-Where privacy laws require a legal basis, we process data for our legitimate interests in operating, securing, and improving the Bot, and to perform the service requested by users.
+Where applicable law requires a legal basis for processing, we rely on legitimate interests in operating, securing, and improving the Bot, and on performance of the services requested by users.

 ## 5. Data Sharing
 We do not sell user data.

-We may share limited data with service providers strictly for hosting, storage, or operational needs, and only as needed to run the Bot.
+We may share limited information with service providers solely for hosting, storage, security, and operational support, and only to the extent necessary to operate the Bot.

-We may also disclose data when required by law or to protect users and the service.
+We may disclose information where required by law, legal process, or governmental request, or where reasonably necessary to protect users, enforce our policies, or protect service integrity.

 ## 6. Data Retention
-We retain gameplay/account data while the Bot is active and as reasonably necessary for operations, abuse prevention, and dispute handling.
+We retain gameplay and account-related information while the Bot remains active and for as long as reasonably necessary for operations, abuse prevention, compliance, and dispute resolution.

-We may delete or anonymize data that is no longer needed.
+When information is no longer required for these purposes, we may delete or anonymize it.

 ## 7. Your Choices and Rights
 You can stop using the Bot at any time.

-You may request account data deletion by contacting us at:
+You may request deletion of your account-related data by contacting us at:

 https://discord.gg/SFnd9cPASD

-To process deletion requests, we may require enough information to verify account ownership.
+To process requests securely, we may require sufficient information to verify account ownership.

 ## 8. Security
-We use reasonable technical and organizational measures to protect stored data.
-No method of storage or transmission is completely secure.
+We implement reasonable technical and organizational safeguards designed to protect stored information.
+No method of transmission or storage is completely secure.

 ## 9. Children's Privacy
-The Bot is not directed to children under the minimum age required by Discord or applicable law.
+The Bot is not directed to children below the minimum age required by Discord or applicable law.

 ## 10. International Transfers
-Your data may be processed in countries other than your own, depending on where infrastructure providers operate.
+Information may be processed in countries other than your own, depending on where infrastructure and service providers operate.

 ## 11. Changes to this Policy
-We may update this Privacy Policy from time to time.
-Continued use of the Bot after updates indicates acceptance of the updated policy.
+We may revise this Privacy Policy from time to time.
+Revisions are effective upon publication.
+Continued use of the Bot after publication constitutes acceptance of the revised Policy.

 ## 12. Contact
 For privacy questions or requests, contact: